Skip to main content

 California Mosquito Awareness Week

-When: Monday, April 15th, from 6:00 to 7:30 PM
+When: Monday, April 14 to Friday, April 18 at 2 PM

 Mosquito Control is a Shared Responsibility